giebm/Applied-Data-Analytics/README.md

-clone and uncomment the basic descriptive stats
+clone and uncomment the basic descriptive stats, then run